Anurag519Narula/Hookd/docs/KNOWLEDGE_BASE.md

 - Each conversation has a title, messages array (JSONB), and timestamps.
 - The sidebar shows all past conversations; users can switch between them or start new ones.
 - Full conversation history is sent to Groq on each turn for multi-turn context.
+- Navigating to Amplify (from navbar or from Develop) always starts a fresh conversation — never resumes the last one.

 ### 2.5 Settings (Creator Profile)